-To work at layer three, broadcast and multicast must be supported by layer two technologies, Ethernet networks support it by giving a special meaning to the less significant bit of the first MAC address byte, it's called the broadcast/multicast bit.
-Any Ethernet frame with this bit 1 on the destination MAC address is always retransmitted to all ports by layer two switches and bridges.
-This includes the Ethernet broadcast address (FF:FF:FF:FF:FF).
+To work at layer three, broadcast and multicast must be supported by layer two technologies, Ethernet networks support it by giving a special meaning to the less significant bit of the first byte in the MAC address, it's called the broadcast/multicast bit.
+Any Ethernet frame with 1 in this bit at the destination MAC address is always retransmitted to all ports by the layer two switches and bridges.
+This includes the Ethernet broadcast address (FF:FF:FF:FF:FF:FF).